snovvcrash/snovvcrash.github.io/_posts/2023-02-14-pic-generation-for-threadless-injection.md

 In his blog Chetan provides a way to build a C function with a small assembly stub for proper stack alignment and returning to the caller gracefully.
 With the ability to dynamically resolve exported symbols of WinExec (which resides within `kernel32.dll`) we can extract the opcodes from the compiled binary and use them as a Position Independent shellcode.
 That's exactly what we need!

-Based on the given example of constructing the `getprivs` function I shall git clone his demo [repository](https://github.com/paranoidninja/PIC-Get-Privileges) and write a template to execute a command of my choice using WinExec:
+I shall git clone his demo [repository](https://github.com/paranoidninja/PIC-Get-Privileges) and write a template to execute a command of my choice using WinExec based on the given example of constructing the `getprivs` function:

 ```c
 // template.c